ptarau/recursors/README.md

 * There are more extensive demos in folder  [deepllm/demos](https://github.com/ptarau/recursors/tree/main/deepllm/demos) .

-* There will be soon ```streamlit``` apps at https://github.com/ptarau/recursors/tree/main/deepllm/apps showing typical use cases.
+* There is [a ```streamlit``` app]( https://github.com/ptarau/recursors/tree/main/deepllm/apps) showing typical use cases, also deployed on the cloud at https://deepllm.streamlit.app/ .

 * If you install  [fastchat](https://github.com/lm-sys/FastChat), there are examples of using Vicuna models with it in folder [deepllm/local_llms](https://github.com/ptarau/recursors/tree/main/deepllm/local_llms).